 |Estimated Nutrient Content|

-Both turkey and chicken are naturally rich in the ten essential amino acids required by a dog to sustain life.
+Pork is naturally rich in all ten essential amino acids required by a dog to sustain life.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Dave’s product.